Don Megerle: Coaching at Tufts

 When former Tufts Swim Coach Edward Reed left for Brown University in the Spring of 1971, Megerle was hired in his mid-20's as a replacement by Tufts Athletic Director Rocco "Rocky" Carzo, largely over the phone according to Megerle.
 Reed, who had coached swimming at Tufts since 1966, would excel as a Brown University Swimming and Water Polo Coach.
 Director Carzo believed Megerle could be a long-term asset to the Tufts Community.

-After a losing season in 1973, Megerle turned around a small struggling team, and had a notable winning season by 1975 with a record of 11-2 in dual meets.
+After a losing season in 1973, Megerle turned around a small struggling team, and had a notable winning season by 1975 with a record of 11–2 in dual meets.
 A skilled recruiter, Megerle's 1977 Swim Team had five Division III Swimming all Americans, winning 22 of 26 meets, with all five All-Americans returning in 1978.
-By 1984, the Tufts Team had enjoyed ten consecutive winning seasons, a remarkable transformation from 1950-1969 when the team failed to have a single season with more wins than losses.
+By 1984, the Tufts Team had enjoyed ten consecutive winning seasons, a remarkable transformation from 1950 to 1969 when the team failed to have a single season with more wins than losses.
 As a Division III NCAA team which could not offer scholarships to recruit swimmers, Tufts was still able to establish itself as a top New England swimming program.
 Tufts swimmers were attracted to the team and motivated to work harder as a result of the individual attention Megerle gave each team member.

 In the 1980s Tufts Swimming was strengthened by the NESCAC conference refocusing their emphasis to centralize management of the Colleges in their conference to focus on sports other than football.
 Conference administrators began to see athletic programs as "crucial extracurricular activities", that could complement rather than diminish the critical place of academics.

 Word of mouth and skilled recruiting continued to attract top swimmers to the program.

-Pete Coassin was a 1980 four-time Division III All-America swimmer, who helped lead Tufts to a 36-5 dual meet record during his four years on the team from 1979-1982.
+Pete Coassin was a 1980 four-time Division III All-America swimmer, who helped lead Tufts to a 36–5 dual meet record during his four years on the team from 1979 to 1982.
 In 1985, Megerle coached three-time All-American Jim Wong, a 1986 Team Co-Captain, who Megerle believed "had a good chance of becoming the best swimmer Tufts ever produced".
 Four other All-America performing swimmers were on the 1985 team.
 One of Tufts former superstars, Jim Lilly, who specialized in the butterfly from 1979 to 1982 became an All-American in 12 events and set four Tufts records.

 Mark Benvenuti, a 1996 All-American in the 200 Medley Relay, became a swim coach.

-In Megerle's last five years of coaching from 1999 to 2004, the team had a 39-7 dual meet record.
+In Megerle's last five years of coaching from 1999 to 2004, the team had a 39–7 dual meet record.
 Megerle's teams earned an overall meet record in his 33-year tenure of 268–81.